View of Washington Square Park from the south towards the fountain and arch

 Welcome to NYU's New Faculty Orientation.
 Niyati Parekh, Associate Vice Provost for Faculty Initiatives and Global Engagement

-View the September 6 agenda
+View 2025 agenda

-View the slide presentation
+View 2025 slide presentation

 NEW FACULTY ORIENTATION (NFO) is an important initial step for new faculty to learn about NYU and the services and programs available to support research, scholarship, and teaching at NYU.
 NFO also provides information about NYU policies, resources, and networking opportunities.